celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/StatusDetails.png)

-If you closed out of the slide out and wish to return later to check the status of the queued devices, simply go to the **Event Feed** and select **More details** for the event where you applied, this will take you back to the slide out and you can view the status.
+If you closed out of the slide out and wish to return later to check the status of the queued devices, simply go to the **Event Feed** and select **More Details** for the event where you applied, this will take you back to the slide out and you can view the status.

 ### The Apps Tab